winterwings/node-eveswag/README.md

 # eveswag - EVE Swagger Interface generator

-Originally developed for [LittleUFO](https://gitlab.com/airships/ufo), but departed as a stand-alone module, this module offers:
+Originally developed for [LittleUFO](https://gitlab.com/airships/ufo), but departed to be stand-alone, this module offers:
 * **Async**
   Say goodbye to callback hell.
 * **Lightweight**